 Unfortunately, as mentioned before, active trading strategies can be very tax-inefficient, and this phenomenon can be especially pronounced in the world of small-cap equities.
 Because smaller companies are often younger companies, the small-cap space tends to move quickly.
 Successful companies “graduate” to mid- or even large-cap status, and those that are unsuccessful often disappear altogether.
 This often results in a lot of holdings changes.

 Case in point, check out Schwab Small Cap Equity Fund (SWSCX), managed by Wei Li, Iain Clayton, and Holly Emerson.
-Their 370-stock portfolio has a turnover of 106%, effectively meaning that each year, on average, the entire portfolio turns over (and then a little more on top).
+Their 340-stock portfolio has a turnover of 108%, effectively meaning that each year, on average, the entire portfolio turns over … and then a little of that portfolio turns over, too.

 Small-cap stocks have lagged their large-cap peers in recent years, as the market has been dominated by the “Magnificent Seven” mega-cap stocks.
-Still, SWSCX has managed to return an annualized 9.9% since inception, and that’s not too shabby.
+Still, SWSCX has managed to return an annualized 10.3% since inception, and that’s nothing to sneeze at.
 Also, while the strategy itself is pretty aggressive compared to other strategies, among small-cap blend funds, it actually presents pretty average-level risk.

 Want to learn more about SWSCX?
 Check out the Schwab provider site.